mateustech/DataSciense/README.md

-# Listar TO DO's com JavaScript e LocalStorange do Navegador
+# TO DO's com JavaScript e LocalStorange do Navegador